 All forms of creative writing can get your child reflecting and thinking of how to express themselves, but if you need a place to start, we recommend the following:

 Encourage your child to keep a diary.
-Suggest to your child to keep a daily journal or diary throughout the pandemic.
+Suggest to your child to keep a daily journal or diary.
 This can be highly beneficial for multiple reasons.
 A diary is a private space for your child to explore their emotions and write honestly about them.
 During an uncertain and scary period of time, this might be the perfect way for your child to reflect on their feelings.
 This can help ground your child and could prove to be highly therapeutic.

 The Caring Stars Exhibition across hospitals and care homes.
 Over the first round of lockdown, we partnered with IMM’s Care to Create and printed.com, and set out a very special Star Writing Challenge for our children to create a short rhyming poem about staying positive and spreading love and hope.
 We also asked them to create a piece of artwork relating to positivity and spreading love and hope.
 The winners of this challenge had the chance to have their poems and drawings featured in a “Caring Stars Exhibition” across different hospitals and care homes to help make Key Workers’ and patients’ lives happier.
 Read about the incredibly positive results here.

 Have your child write letters.
-Writing can allow a child to express empathy in a time where sadness is increasing and people are less able to see each other.
+Writing can allow a child to express empathy in a time when they feel low or when they're not yet ready to speak to someone face to face.
 Asking your child to write letters to their friends and close family members could be the perfect way of letting someone know they are thinking about them.
 By writing a letter, your child is given a unique way to connect with their loved ones.
 Plus, the letters can be saved forever!

-If your child is too busy adjusting to new school schedules, or they need a break from writing, they can always come back to their writing and start again later.
+Pro tip: they can always come back to their writing and start again later.
 The beauty of writing is that there is no time limit and one can always come back to edit.
-Lockdown enforces patience, but with writing, this can prove to be incredibly beneficial.
+Patience is a virtue, but with writing, this can prove to be incredibly beneficial.

-And there you have it!
-If you have any questions about how the Night Zookeeper platform can help your child, please do reach out to our team at [email protected]
+If you have any questions about how our program can help your child, please do reach out to our team at [email protected].